ChristianHauser/Prima24/README.md

 # Controls
 WASD or Arrowkeys to move, Spacebar to shoot

-## Checklist for Vampire Runner
+## Checklist Criterias
-A more detailed version can be found in the Design Document which I linked to above
+Get a broader view of these in my Designdocument

 | Nr | Criterion | Explanation |
 | :---: | :---: | --- |